cylc/cylc-admin/docs/dec-workshop-agenda.md

   - (Begin afernoon topics, if possible)

 - __Afternoon__
-  - (Cylc user feedback and discussion)
+  - (BoM Cylc user feedback and discussion - if needed)
   - Deficiencies, feature requests, problem solving
   - A presentation or two, if called for
     - e.g. the Brussels Worklfow Workshop Cylc and Rose keynote presentation?